-Physical Readiness for Potty Training
+Physical Readiness Signs for Potty Training

-1. Growth, Development and Anatomy
+1. Growth, Development, and Anatomy

-Every parent knows the need for a diaper change almost immediately after the bottle is done.
+Every parent knows the need for a diaper change almost immediately after finishing a bottle.
 This remains an involuntary process in most children until around 18 months.
-For babies who pee or poop on the potty prior to 18 months, it is usually all about timing.
-In other words, she was probably placed on the potty at exactly the right time because it is unlikely that she is consciously able to hold it.
+It is usually about timing for babies who pee or poop on the potty before 18 months.
+In other words, she was probably placed on the potty at precisely the right time because it is unlikely that she is consciously able to hold it.

 3. Helpful Skills

-Emotional Readiness for Potty Training
+Emotional Readiness Signs for Potty Training

 3. Social Awareness

 Social awareness is another emotional factor to consider.
 Does your toddler have an awareness of other children and attempt to do things that they do?
 This usually becomes apparent around 18 months as well.
 This is the foundation for his own social identity.
-He will start to be aware that other children his age are not wearing pull-ups and he will desire to be like them.
+He will start to be aware that other children his age are not wearing pull-ups and desire to be like them.
 When your child is at this stage, potty training is easier.

 4. Showing Interest